 NASA to Air Northrop Grumman Cygnus Departure from Space Station

-WASHINGTON, Nov.
-16, 2021 -- Northrop Grumman's uncrewed Cygnus spacecraft is scheduled to depart the International Space Station on Saturday, Nov.
-20, more than three months after delivering nearly 8,000 pounds of supplies, scientific investigations, commercial products, hardware, and other cargo to the orbiting laboratory.
+WASHINGTON, June 22, 2021 -- Northrop Grumman's uncrewed Cygnus spacecraft is scheduled to depart the International Space Station Tuesday, June 29, more than four months after delivering nearly 8,000 pounds of supplies, scientific investigations, commercial products, hardware, and other cargo to the orbital laboratory.

 Flight controllers on the ground will send commands for the space station's Canadarm2 robotic arm to detach Cygnus from the Unity module's Earth-facing port.
-The arm will then maneuver the spacecraft into position and release it at 11 a.m.
-Astronaut Matthias Maurer of ESA (European Space Agency) will monitor Cygnus' systems upon its departure from the space station.
+The arm will then maneuver the spacecraft into position and release it at 12:25 p.m.
+NASA astronaut Megan McArthur will monitor Cygnus' systems upon its departure from the space station.

-Cygnus will deorbit on Wednesday, Dec.
-15, following a deorbit engine firing to set up a destructive re-entry in which the spacecraft, filled with waste the space station crew packed in the spacecraft, will burn up in Earth's atmosphere.
+Cygnus will then perform a deorbit engine firing to set up a destructive re-entry in which the spacecraft, filled with waste the space station crew packed, will burn up in Earth's atmosphere.

 Learn more about Cygnus' mission and the International Space Station at:

 Get breaking news, images and features from the space station on Instagram, Facebook, and Twitter.